microsoft/vcpkg-docs/vcpkg/commands/create.md

 ## Description

-The `vcpkg create` command generates a new port for a library in the vcpkg ports tree.
-The command takes in a port name and a URL pointing to the source code of the library.
-The source code from the URL will be downloaded and an initial "portfile.cmake" and "vcpkg.json" will be created in a new directory (named as the port name) under the ports directory.
+The `vcpkg create` command is a tool that facilitates the generation of new ports for libraries within the vcpkg ports tree.
+To do this, it requires a port name and a URL that points to the source code of the library in question.

+Upon execution, this command initiates a download of the source code from the provided URL.
+It then creates an initial "portfile.cmake" and "vcpkg.json" in a newly formed directory.

-If an optional archive file name is provided, the downloaded source code will be saved as that file name; otherwise, the file name will automatically be derived from the URL.
+The command has the capability to save the downloaded source code using a specific file name, provided as an optional argument.
+If this archive file name isn't specified, the command automatically derives the file name from URL.

-For example,
+Consider the example below:
 ```no-highlight
 vcpkg create zlib2 https://github.com/madler/zlib/archive/v1.2.11.tar.gz zlib-1.2.11.tar.gz
 ```

-does the following:
+In this case, the `vcpkg create` command performs the following actions:

-1. create a port named `zlib2` along with a "portfile.cmake" and a "vcpkg.json"
+1. Creates a port named `zlib2` accompanied by a "portfile.cmake" and a "vcpkg.json"
-2. download the  `v1.2.11.tar.gz` file from the given URL
+2. Downloads the  `v1.2.11.tar.gz` file from the given URL
-3. save the source files as `zlib-1.2.11.tar.gz` in the downloads directory.
+3. Saves the source files as `zlib-1.2.11.tar.gz` in the downloads directory.

 portfile.cmake:
 ```